MySQL

 None

 The available metadata includes op_ts, es_ts, query_log, file, and pos.
-You can use English commas to separate multiple metadata columns.
+You can use commas to separate multiple metadata columns.

 Note